nijiakT/Arducam-Room-Tracking/Readme.md

 `human_object.cpp` defines a class that represents a human object.
 Functions used to handle the generation, update, and deletion of a human object are implemented here.
 The matching algorithm is implemented in `tracking.cpp`, which maintains a list of human objects and tracks the trajectory of detected humans.

-While the remaining files are not directly relevant to the algorithm, they contain necessary components of this project:
+While the remaining files are not directly relevant to the algorithm, they contain components necessary to this project:

 | file                                                     | utility                                                      |
 | -------------------------------------------------------- | ------------------------------------------------------------ |